hydephp/develop/installation.md

 If you now take a look in the `_site` directory you should see that an index.html file, as well as a posts/hello-world.html file, has been created!
 Open them up in your browser and take a look!

+### A note on NPM/NodeJS
+Using NPM and NodeJS is optional as Hyde comes bundled with a precompiled and minified `app.css` containing all the Tailwind you need for the default views.
+However, if you want to customize the Tailwind config, or if you add new classes when customizing views or creating your own Blade pages, you will need to compile the assets yourself.
+Hyde makes this easy by shipping everything you need to use Laravel Mix.
+Simply run `npm install` and `npm run dev/prod/watch` to compile the Tailwind assets.

 ## Next steps

 Make sure you check out the [getting started](getting-started.html) page to learn how to use Hyde!